MariannaSpyrakou/Cograph_Modular_Decomposition/README.md

                neighbors only the nodes that are adjacent and precede in the given order (see main example)

        -- Functions: has_no_p4_path() and has_no_p4_path_2()
             check if in any subgraph of 4 vertices there is a path.
 If so, the graph is not a co-graph, otherwise it is a cograph.

+       -- Function cograph_generator: generates all cographs with n nodes (doesn't work properly for 8,9,.. nodes)

+create_cograph.py
+        -- Creates all graphs with n nodes, and checks which of them are co-graphs

 Trees.py